You are here:

 Units A, B and C are each assessed by a three-hour written question paper.
 The exams consist of 11 questions split into 2 sections and covers each element within the unit, with a total of 120 marks available.

 Unit DNI is a written assignment which assess the practical application of knowledge gained throughout the course.
 Individuals must demonstrate their understanding of the role of a health and safety practitioner and their ability to respond to risk and improve performance.

 Choosing to study for your qualification with Astutis means you can undertake the NEBOSH National Diploma course in either of the following ways:

 Read more information on the NEBOSH Diploma course itself as well as these learning options.

-Interactive online course with tutor support
+Modern, up-to-date course with tutor support

 The flexible & popular way to study - find out more